iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Role: [verifier](#roles)

 Sent by the verifier to request one or more verifiable credentials from a holder.
-The context and types are included, as well as trusted issuers, to allow the holder to determine if he posseses relevant credentials.
-This message allows a non-repudiable proof, that the verfifier requested data.
+The context and types are included, as well as trusted issuers, to allow the holder to determine if he possesses relevant credentials.
+This message allows a non-repudiable proof, that the verifier requested data.

 #### Structure
 ```json